anisotropi4/goldfinch/README.md

 ## ogrrailway

-A set of query shell-scripts that extract British railway data using the osmctools (https://gitlab.com/osm-c-tools/osmctools) toolset rather than the Overpass API under a Debian based Linux distribution.
-This then processes the railway data using an arangodb database (https://www.arangodb.com/) for visualisation in a d3/Leaflet javascript mashup
+A set of query shell-scripts that extract British railway data using the [osmctools](https://gitlab.com/osm-c-tools/osmctools) toolset rather than the Overpass API under a Debian based Linux distribution.
+This then processes the railway data using an [arangodb database](https://www.arangodb.com/) for visualisation in a d3/Leaflet javascript mashup

 More information about OpenStreetMap can be found here:
   * OpenStreetMap: http://www.openstreetmap.org

+## markdown

+A set of python and shell scripts to locally process and convert between [Markdown](https://daringfireball.net/projects/markdown) `.md` and `.yaml` format files, and out `.html`

+## pwdcheck

+A set of scripts to generate and search 128 ordered sha1sum hash files for passwords known to be hacked.
+Thanks to Troy Hunt and https://haveibeenpwned.com/ for making this data available

 ## 'bin' directory scripts